Kim Droege

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received comes from two sources: my parents taught me that I can be anything I want if I truly desire it, and an IBM manager once told me I always find a way around or through obstacles, which reinforced the value of perseverance and creative problem-solving.
+The best career advice I’ve ever received comes from two sources: my parents taught me that I can be anything I want if I truly desire it, and an IBM manager once told me I always find a way around or through obstacles, which reinforced the value of my perseverance and creative problem-solving.

 Q